Rahul Tripathi

-Rahul Ajay Tripathi (born 2 March 1991) is an Indian international cricketer who made his debut for Indian cricket team in January 2023 against Sri Lanka.
-He also plays for Maharashtra in domestic cricket and Sunrisers Hyderabad in the Indian Premier League (IPL).
+Rahul Ajay Tripathi (born 2 March 1991) is an Indian international cricketer.
+He made his debut for Indian cricket team in January 2023 against Sri Lanka.
+He also plays for Maharashtra in domestic cricket and Chennai Super Kings in the Indian Premier League.

+Personal life

+Rahul Ajay Tripathi, born on 2 March 1991 in Ranchi, Jharkhand, is the son of former Army Colonel Ajay Tripathi and Suchitra Tripathi, a housewife.
+His father, was also a former cricketer who played for the Uttar Pradesh under-22 side in the early 80s.

+Growing up in a military family, Rahul faced frequent relocations.
+His cricket training, initiated at age 9, in Lucknow, was temporarily halted when his father was assigned to Srinagar as part of Operation Parakram.
+The challenging conditions forced Rahul to take a hiatus from cricket at the age of 10.

+Upon relocating to Pune in 2003, Rahul's cricket journey resumed under his father's guidance.
+Enrolled in Pune's Deccan Gymkhana on 20 September 2003, he trained under the mentorship of Kedar Joglekar and Hemant Athalye, establishing this as his cricket alma mater.
+Achieving notable success in junior cricket, he garnered attention with three consecutive centuries at the U-19 level.

+Rahul earned the BCCI award for Best U-25 Cricketer in 2014, paving the way for his rise in first-class cricket and subsequently the Indian Premier League (IPL).
+Beyond cricket, he excelled academically, completing his Bachelor of Science in mathematics from Sri Parashurambhau Mahavidyalay.

+Rahul 's younger sister Rupali Tripathi has represented Maharashtra in basketball.

-Domestic Career
+Domestic career

 He was the leading run-scorer for Maharashtra in the 2018–19 Ranji Trophy, with 504 runs in eight matches.

 In February 2017, he was bought by the Rising Pune Supergiants team for the 2017 Indian Premier League (IPL).
 In January 2018, he was bought by the Rajasthan Royals in the 2018 IPL auction.
 He was released by the Rajasthan Royals ahead of the 2020 IPL auction.
 In the 2020 IPL auction, he was bought by the Kolkata Knight Riders ahead of the 2020 Indian Premier League.

-In February 2022, he was bought by the Sunrisers Hyderabad in the auction for the 2022 Indian Premier League tournament.
+In February 2022, he was bought by the Sunrisers Hyderabad in the 2022 IPL Auction where he had his best IPL season till then, he was then released after 2024 IPL and bought by Chennai Super Kings in the 2025 IPL Auction and will represent the side along with his domestic side captain Ruturaj Gaikwad, reuniting with MS Dhoni with whom he represented Rising Pune Supergiant.